noencke/proposal-signals/README.md

 A Signal represents a cell of data which may change over time.
 Signals may be either "state" (just a value which is set manually) or "computed" (a formula based on other Signals).

 Computed Signals work by automatically tracking which other Signals are read during their evaluation.
-When a computed is read, it checks whether any of its previously recorded dependencies have changed, and re-evaluates itself if so.
+When a computed signal is read, it checks whether any of its previously recorded dependencies have changed, and re-evaluates itself if so.
 When multiple computed Signals are nested, all of the attribution of the tracking goes to the innermost one.

 Computed Signals are lazy, i.e., pull-based: they are only re-evaluated when they are accessed, even if one of their dependencies changed earlier.